marius-cp/wp/content/authors/admin/_index.md

 ---

 I am a PhD student at the Department of [Econometrics and Statistics](https://econometrics.uni-hohenheim.de/en) at the University of Hohenheim.
 My doctoral thesis focuses on assessing point and probability forecasts in economics and finance.
+In July 2022, I joined the [Computational Statistics](https://www.h-its.org/research/cst/) group of the Heidelberg Institute for Theoretical Studies as a visiting scientist.